 bouquet in hand.
 He returns the smile.
 Human warmth—he had found it time and again, and where he least expected it.

-“Can I use the table with the wheels?” she asks.
-“More flowers came for my husband.”
+“Can I use the table?” she asks.
+“More flowers arrived for my husband.”

 Six kids surround the other patient’s bed.
 He seems happy.

-One day until discharge.
-Joel has never again seen the young nurse, who according to the other nurse asked to be reassigned.
-She wasn’t being paid enough to work like a dog, for a measly salary, and put up with sweet talk from some creepy old man.
-The other nurse delivered the news like a sucker punch, without the least bit of linguistic care to soften his the blow.
+One day to discharge.
+Joel has never again seen the young nurse, who according to the new nurse asked to be reassigned.
+She wasn’t being paid enough to work like a dog and put up with sweet talk from some creepy old man.
+The new nurse delivered the news like a sucker punch, without the least bit linguistic care to soften the blow.
 Ah, he knew the type.
-The sort that think they’re liberated.
-Let’s talk again in a few years, baby doll, when you’ve got a kid, food on the stove, a full-time job, and a husband demanding applause for washing a drinking glass.
+The kind that think they’re liberated.
+Let’s talk again in a few years, honey, when you’ve got a kid, food on the stove, a full-time job, and a husband demanding applause for washing a glass.

 After six, his roommate surrenders to the soaps.
-Joel looks at the man surrounded by flowers glowing in TV light, and is irate at his own jealousy.
+Joel looks at the man bathed in the TV light, surrounded by flowers and get well balloons, and is irate at his own jealousy.
 He has no desire to have a niggling wife or a dull existence.
-No desire for the cheap distraction of the screen, the façade, and the pathetic romances.
+No desire for the cheap distraction of TV melodramas, the façade and the pathetic romances.
 But a mattress that conformed to his body and the man’s bank account, that was another matter.

-A dead man has no need for savings, and ever since Joel had picked a day to end it all, he made the most of his situation as long as he felt like it.
-He ate steak for lunch and codfish for dinner.
-He ate the traditional late-night meal of Rio reporters—goat meat with broccoli rice at the restaurant Capela—until he could stand it no more.
-From the corner table he would rest his utensils on the plate and observe the waiters and other customers, extending his meal until the fat of the goat meat turned white beneath the blast of the air conditioning.
+A dead man has no need for savings, and ever since Joel had picked a day to end it all, he had made the most of his situation.
+He ordered the steak and the cod for lunch, goat with broccoli rice for dinner at Capela, the late-night restaurant frequented by reporters.
+From the corner table, utensils at rest, he observed the waiters and other diners, extending his meal until the fat of the goat meat turned white beneath the blast of the air conditioning.

 27

 His world was disappearing, lurching toward oblivion, leaving Joel behind.
-When the the waiter announced closing time, Joel snapped back to reality and reached into his pockets.
+When the waiter announced closing time, Joel snapped back to reality and reached into his pockets.

-One Sunday afternoon he shaved, applied a dash of Paco Rabanne perfume, and walked right past security at the Copacabana Palace.
+One Sunday afternoon he shaved, applied a dash of Paco Rabanne cologne, and walked right past security at the Copacabana Palace.
 He sat down at the swanky bar and ordered a double whisky.
-He sat there and sipped, distracted by the irreproachable aesthetic of the very wealthy, the beautiful, rested faces that repeated generation after generation in the families of the highborn.
+He sat there and sipped, distracted by the irreproachable aesthetic of the ultra-wealthy, the beautiful, rested faces of the highborn.

-Joel funded these days of plenty with three different credit cards, unpaid bills arriving at the room he was responsible for.
+These days of plenty were funded with two credit cards.
+Unpaid bills were left unopened atop a past-due rent notice.
 His bank account was headed toward negative figures.
-The night before his fall on Rua Santa Clara, Joel stopped by an ATM, more out of curiosity than hope.
-He entered his PIN, the machine responded with the delightful rustling of bills being counted.
+The night before his fall in Copacabana, Joel stopped by an ATM, more out of curiosity than hope.
+He entered his PIN; the machine responded with the delightful rustling of bills being counted.
 Out popped ten notes of fifty.

 What an unexpected pleasure, this last dark night in Lapa spent beneath a new moon, after accepting the ATM’s generous offer and putting the dense wad of bills into his pocket.
-Wealth was to call out, “Hey, buddy, bring the bill,” barely glance at the numbers, pull a wad out of his pocket, and leave twice what he owed.
+Wealth was calling out, “Hey, buddy, bring the bill,” barely glancing at the numbers, then pulling a wad out of his pocket to leave twice what he owed.